Cuisinart CBK-200 Bread Machine

 Simon June 1st, 2009 at 10:43 amCuisinart sent me a replacement pan: received it in just one week.
 The new pan seemed smaller than the old one as it didn’t engage the clips in the baking chamber.
 I figured out the problem.
 In all my adjustments to avoid the pan popping problem I had bent the left side wall of the baking chamber so that it bowed outward too much.
 The solution, remove the screws around the top of the baking chamber so that I could insert a flat (butter) knife under the lip of the chamber to access and apply pressure from outside the chamber wall to bend it back inwards to get it into original shape as much as possible.
 After I did this the new pan fit better but I still had to make some slight adjustment to the pan itself (ie, carefully pulled it a bit wider and adjusted the pan clip very slightly).
 The new pan is now rock solid in place.
 I am noticing loaves coming out more well done/burnt than with the original pan.
 To get what was a medium crust with the old pan I have to use the light crust setting with the new one.
 Go figure?
 I’m glad there’s a three year warranty.

-Natalie June 19th, 2009 at 9:45 amDoes anyone know where I can get the recipe book for this machine?
+Natalie June 19th, 2009 at 9:45 amDoes anyone know where I can get the recipe book for this bread machine?
 I have no idea where mine has got too… I’ve tried looking on-line, but on the Cuisinart website it says there is no downloadable manual for this one… Any help would be much appreciated!
 Thanks! ;-)))

 Cathy June 28th, 2009 at 8:10 amWe operate a B&B in the Canadian Rockies and bake bread often twice a day during the busy summer.
 We’ve had our Cuisinart 200C convection breadmaker for a year and a half and have had no problems.
 That is except the bread sticks to the paddle and a big hole is usually left in the middle of the bottom of the loaf.
 We have taken the paddle out during the day time but at night when on timer we can’t do this.
 We’ve tried spraying with Pam but that doesn’t help much.
 The machine is much quieter than the West Bend we had and we like the quick bake option since we can have a loaf in 2 and a 1/2 hours.
 We only make 2 lb loafs.
 The loafs are very large so don’t fit in store bread bags.
 We have had no problems with the bread pan dislodging or flour inside pan.
 We’ve probably done 150 loafs so far.

 Stan July 1st, 2009 at 8:09 amWe are considering purchasing a Cuisinart bread maker.
 We plan to make bread early in the morning, so it is ready just in time for our breakfast.
 It is not clear to me however if I can cancel all beeps, or just mix-ins.
-We don’t want to be woken up at 5am when the bread maker announces that the paddle can be taken out… Could someone who has one of CBK-200 tell me if ALL the beeps can be muted?
+We don’t want to be woken up at 5am when the bread maker announces that the paddle can be taken out… Could someone who has one of Cuisinart CBK-200 bread makers tell me if ALL the beeps can be muted?

-Thomas July 4th, 2009 at 9:37 amI am walking this machine back tomorrow as I have made, or tried to make four loaves and none have been edible.
+Thomas July 4th, 2009 at 9:37 amI am walking this bread maker back tomorrow as I have made, or tried to make four loaves and none have been edible.
 I had a B & D and was completely satisfied with it.
 Put in the ingreds. and push the button and got a perfect tall loaf each time, perfectly baked and I didn’t have trouble getting it out of the pan.
 I thought after nearly twenty years that I would just upgrade and get a new one as it was getting a bit old looking.
-This is machine is a huge disappointment.
+This is bread maker is a huge disappointment.
 Why would anyone want to have to take the dough out and fiddle around with all the paddles and so on if it is supposed to make bread with the touch of a button and can be left alone for four hours.
 The old one was quiet.
-I will take this back and get a Black and Decker again.
+I will take this back and get a Black and Decker bread maker again.
 I paid approx. $128.+ tax.

 Elizabeth Morgan July 7th, 2009 at 5:38 pmBread Machine Review Cuisanart CBK200